jckuri/SFND_3D_Object_Tracking/README.md

 | 9.68      | 10.4                       | 9.73                   | 9.18                 | 9.06                   | 9.46                  | 9.59        |
 | 8.4       | 9.68                       | 9.47                   | 9.32                 | 9.21                   | 8.74                  | 9.14        |

+And I draw their results in LibreOffice calc.
+I included 2 additional columns: `TTC_LIDAR` and `AVERAGE_TTC`.

 ![images/top_5_combinations.png](images/top_5_combinations.png)

+`AVERAGE_TTC` is not a monotonically decreasing function as the cars moving in the video suggest.
+But `AVERAGE_TTC` is smoother than the other TTC curves.

+These ups and downs in the TTC instead of a monotonically decreasing function as the cars in the video suggest could be caused by many reasons.

+First, the mathematical model to predict the TTC is based on a linear model of constant velocity without acceleration.
+In reality, the car in front is decelerating and so is the ego car.

+Second, both the car in front and the ego car are decelerating at different paces and have different velocities.
+That could explain the ups and downs in the TTC estimates.

+Third, errors in the estimation algorithms.

+Fourth, cameras don't have depth information as lidar does.
+Depth in cameras is estimated by algorithms in an indirect way.

 -----------------------------------------------------------------------------------